SantiagoSalazarPavajeau/TASK-PROCESS-LOG/README.md

 To do:

+fix edit permissions for all users (santis steak house not working)

 tasks views & controller:
     - new task that can be assigned to a process or a job
     - edit task descrption